All that we do at St Joseph’s is shaped by our commitment to our Faith. Our Mission Statement is reflected in our art curriculum:

 Children will develop a solid foundational knowledge of art, taught through a series of topic areas and specific skill-based lessons.
 We want our children to have the opportunity to explore their ideas, recording their experiences creatively as well as exploring the work of others.

 From that basis, supported by regular retrieval, knowledge about artists and repetition of key techniques throughout the school, children go on to develop schema to link their art knowledge and understanding.
+They will acquire the knowledge and cultural capital they need to succeed in life.

 The key artistic techniques of drawing, painting (including Colour Theory and mixing) and sculpture are taught in each year group to enable knowledge to be built upon.
 Each year group has standalone skills-based lessons, in addition to topic-based work.